-Any discusson that will to lead to actions which change the state of an existing system requires a conversation frame that covers that system which may be impacted.
+Any discussion that will lead to actions which change the state of an existing system requires a conversation frame that covers that system that may be impacted.
 SWOT does not provide that.

-Two of the four topic meta frames taught in the Advanced Consulting Skills and embedded in the Advanced Consulting Software now give you the coverage you need.
+Two of the four topic meta frames taught in the Advanced Collaboration Methods and embedded in the Advanced Collaboration Software now provide the coverage you need.